 As always, we would love to hear from you!
 Questions, comments, personal experiences all create helpful dialogue for everyone!
 Please click here to send us your email.

 There are many ways to hit a tennis ball over the net but in tennis, as in life, all things are not necessarily equal.
-In part 1, Doug King talked about three ways to hit a volley and the importance of developing a sound volley foundation that will allow players to add variations.
-In part 2, Doug introduces an advanced drill used by many pros and college teams that will show you the nuances and feel and allow you to discover what that foundation volley is.
+Here Doug King talks about three ways to hit a volley, the punch, the cut, and the drive volley.
+All three approaches may be seen in use at the your local park or club and in fact, among lower level players, the punch volley may be the most prevalent, if not the most efficient?
+Doug points out the importance of developing a sound volley foundation that will allow players to add variations.

 TennisOne Writers Store

 One of your many new benefits as a TennisOne membership is your ability to purchase selected instructional DVDs at 20% off ($7.50 off each) in our new TennisOne Writers Store (login in first to access members links):